fuzzy-logic/urlcrawler/README.md

 ## Does this work?

-Sort of :) Currently the test below proves with a mock web site that the crawler can crawl a very simple contrived website:
+Not really :) Currently the test below passes with mock web site structure demonstrating that the crawler can crawl a very simple contrived website:

 ```
 ./node_modules/mocha/bin/mocha test/UrlCrawlerTest.js -g 'url going 3 levels deep'